stschulte/simple-parallel-promise/README.md

 It is intended to run concurrent workers on a huge list (e.g. a stream) and you can iterator over the results in order.

+It is inteded to make it very easy to bring concurrency to iterating over a list and at the same time keep the implementation is easy as possible.

 ## Installation

 To install this library simply run